ch264/Kibblr/README.md

 ## Planned Features
 What changes would you make to your project if you continue to work on it? (bullet points)
+- finish the AJAX calls to do CRUD on frontend
+- integrate google maps API to show places
+- finish login
+- add parks and stores
+- add a rating feature
+- make search work on heroku